Interest Rate Derivatives Definition

 Learn more about Options and Trading StrategiesOptions And Trading StrategiesOptions Trading refers to a situation where the trader can purchase or sell a security at a particular rate within a specific period.
 Its strategies include Long Call Options, Short Call Options, Long Put Options, Short Put Options, Long Straddle Options, & Short Straddle Options etc.

 Forward Rate Agreements (FRAs)

-ABC may enter into a FRA to borrow @ 5% on a notional amount for 3 months, starting after 6 months (a 6X9 FRA – a FRA expiring after 6 months to borrow money for 3 months).
-This helps ABC in the event of 3 month interest rates going up at the end of 6 months from today.
+ABC may enter into an FRA to borrow @ 5% on a notional amount for three months, starting after six months (a 6X9 FRA – an FRA expiring after six months to borrow money for three months).
+This helps ABC in the event of 3-month interest rates going up at the end of 6 months from today.

-ABC could also enter into a FRA to lend @ 5% on a notional amount for 3 months, starting after 6 months (a 6X9 FRA – a FRA expiring after 6 months to borrow money for 3 months).
-This helps ABC in the event of 3 month interest rates going down at the end of 6 months from today.
+ABC could also enter into an FRA to lend @ 5% on a notional amount for three months, starting after six months (a 6X9 FRA – an FRA expiring after six months to borrow money for three months).
+This helps ABC in the event of 3-month interest rates going down at the end of 6 months from today.

 The examples given might be overly simplistic practically of Interest Rate Derivatives.
-The concepts are quite simple, but we have not gone into the nitty-gritties of the workings.
-The calculations are a bit complex in nature but it is fair if we understood the concepts for now.
+The concepts are quite simple, but we have not gone into the nitty-gritty of the workings.
+The calculations are a bit complex in nature, but it is fair if we understood the concepts for now.
 Sometimes being the jack of all might be worth it – the world lacks good generalists.
-Go over the concepts explained, try getting a hang of it and try answering the open ended questions under each concept because it ultimately helps strengthen your understanding and makes you think.
-As regards practical examples there are loads of examples on swaps, lesser known ones on interest rate options and FRAs although they are done very regularly.
-Google those once you get a hang of these concepts to understand them better.
+Go over the concepts explained, try getting the hang of it and try answering the open-ended questions under each concept because it ultimately helps strengthen your understanding and makes you think.
+As regards practical examples, there are loads of examples on swaps, lesser-known ones on interest rate options, and FRAs, although they are done very regularly.
+Google those once you get the hang of these concepts to understand them better.